314dev/PI/docs/source/common/lightning_cli.rst

 LightningCLI
 ^^^^^^^^^^^^

-The implementation of training command line tools is done via the :class:`~pytorch_lightning.utilities.cli.LightningCLI` class.
+The implementation of training command line tools is done via the :class:`~pi_ml.utilities.cli.LightningCLI` class.
 The minimal installation of pytorch-lightning does not include this support.
 To enable it, either install Lightning as :code:`pytorch-lightning[extra]` or install the package :code:`pip install -U jsonargparse[signatures]`.

-The case in which the user's :class:`~pytorch_lightning.core.lightning.LightningModule` class implements all required :code:`*_dataloader` methods, a :code:`trainer.py` tool can be as simple as:
+The case in which the user's :class:`~pi_ml.core.lightning.LightningModule` class implements all required :code:`*_dataloader` methods, a :code:`trainer.py` tool can be as simple as:

 .. testcode::